Jezternz/FPSGame/README.md

 ### Improvements
 * Improve / Fix collisions
-* Need to implement a weapon of some sort
+* Need to implement a weapon of some sort, and projectile collision.
-* Bots to shoot at